Start My Answer

 60% is a good place to start, but the amount varies based on your financial situation and the collection agency who is suing you.

-Like we mentioned before, the average debt settlement is 48%, but each circumstance is unique.
-In our experience, however, debt collectors and law firms are more likely to accept a settlement of around 60%.
+Like we mentioned before, the average debt settlement is 48% for pre-lawsuit debts and 85% for debt lawsuits, but note that each debt circumstance is unique.
+In our experience, however, debt collectors and law firms are more likely to accept a settlement of around 70%.

 Most collection agencies purchase old debts from creditors for a small fraction of their original value.
 It’s not uncommon for collectors to pay only 5 or 10% of a debt in exchange for the right to pursue collection activities against you.